pathiknd/live-tracker/README.md

 * I do not have experience with Angular 1.x so I can't comment how Angular 2 is different.
 But Angular 2 app looks very organized and managable - provided you break it down in to smaller components and keep them separate as Angular 2 recommends.
 It was very easy to write smaller components and then compose them in a root component on the page.

 * Rx is very powerful.
-It is a bit difficult to start but once you get used to thinking in terms of streams and operators, it makes lot of problems a lot easier to solve.
+Initially it is  difficult to start but once you get used to thinking in terms of streams and operators, it makes lot of problems a lot easier to solve.
 There are good rsources [here](https://github.com/Reactive-Extensions/RxJS) and [here](http://reactivex.io/)